vapinedo/Angular-VirtualScroll/README.md

 # Virtual Scroll

-.
-Virtual Scroll was realesed on October 2018
+- Virtual Scroll was released on October 2018